Optional Practical Training (OPT)

 Students who have been accepted into the Business Essentials program will be given the opportunity to pursue an internship during their second quarter.
 The 48-hour internships are intended to help entry-level students practice their English skills, gain work experience in an office environment, and gain exposure to the American workplace.

 Students are involved in a variety of tasks that may include clerical and administrative duties, market research, database maintenance, customer service, spreadsheet development, resume screening, and more.
 The internship requires a professional commitment and is considered part of a student’s overall grade.
 Former students have worked in UC San Diego departments such as Business Affairs, the School of Medicine, Environmental Health and Safety, Facilities and Plant Services, and Academic Affairs.
-In 2019, there will also be some internship opportunities in local companies.
+There are also internship opportunities in local companies.